 Protect Outdoor Cats From Natural Predators

 Coyotes and raccoons top the list and frequently hunt neighborhood cats when they cannot find other sources of food, but birds of prey hunt smaller pets as well.
-You can always add an outdoor enclosure to your yard, which you can pick up from sites like Amazon for $100 and up; some cats are content with this option, and it provides your feline friend protection from predators.
+You can always add an outdoor enclosure to your yard.
+Some cats are content with this option, and it provides your feline friend protection from predators.

 Know Signs of Common Outdoor Cat Health Issues